-Despite security concerns and reports of possible links to China, Zoom Video Communications has to be considered one of the biggest beneficiaries of the COVID-19 pandemic.
-As much of the world has been working from home and relying on technology to stay in touch with loved ones amid strict stay-at-home orders, video conferencing apps saw an unprecedented surge in usage, with Zoom one of the most popular options available.
+Security concerns and reports of possibly problematic ties to Chinese authorities notwithstanding, Zoom Video Communications has been a major beneficiary of the changes brought about by the COVID-19 pandemic.
+As much of the world has been working from home and relying on technology to stay in touch with colleagues and loved ones amid national lockdowns, video conferencing apps saw an unprecedented surge in usage, with Zoom one of the most popular options available.